 Introduction

-This project is implemented within has been conducted at the Systems Pharmacology Effect Control-Modelling (SPEC-M) Reserch Group from the Department of Anaesthesiology and reanimation of the Hospital Clinic of Barcelona.
-The field work takes place in the Operating Room (OR) number 4 of the Major Ambulatory Surgery department of the Hospital Clinic.
+This project has been conducted at the Systems Pharmacology Effect Control-Modelling (SPEC-M) Reserch Group of the Department of Anaesthesiology of the Hospital Clinic of Barcelona.Data collection was performed in the Operating Room (OR) number 4 of the Major Ambulatory Surgery Unit of the Hospital Clinic.
 The data used in the project has been collected inside this OR.

 Objectives

-The objectives mentioned below are conceived around the expressed interest of the anaesthesiology team to acknowledge the state of arousal of a patient rapidly and beforehand.
-Even though anaesthesiologists have great knowledge in this matter, no predicted parameter is now a days used to directly approach this state of arousal patiets.
+The objectives mentioned below are conceived around the expressed interest of the anaesthesiology team to have a fast prediction of the level of consciousness ie the moment of achieving uncosnciousness.
+Even though anaesthesiologists have great knowledge in this matter, no predicted parameter is now a days used to directly approach this state of arousal patients and the anesthesiologist should rely on indirect measures of unconsciousness such as the electroencephalogram.

-Therefore, the principal aims of this project is to generate, train and validate a model in order to predict the level of Loss of Consciousness (LoC) of a newly given patient undergoing Propofol and Remifentanil Target Control Infusion (TCI) mediated general anaesthesia.
+Therefore, the principal aims of this project is to generate, train and validate a model in order to predict the level of Loss of Consciousness (LoC) of a patient undergoing general anaesthesia with the administration of Propofol and Remifentanil.

 In order to achieve the main goals of the project, several sub-goals are defined:

-Firstly, it is crucial to get deeply familiarized with the surgical environment, anaesthetic procedures and methods, and recorded biological parameters, which will be done through practical sessions in gynaecological surgical room 4 throughout of two whole months.
+Firstly, it is crucial to get deeply familiarized with the surgical environment, anaesthetic procedures and methods, and recorded physiollogical parameters, which will be done through practical sessions in gynaecological operating room 4 during two whole months.

 Last but not least, it is necessary to properly use a control version software, generating a commit every time an improvement has been made on the code until the final application is done, and correctly handling possible errors.